BanjiBear/Monopoly/README.md

 # Monopoly
 This is a Monopoly Game made for course semester group Project.
-All rights belong to: CHEN Yi pu(Banjibear), Azamat Nurpeissov, XIE Yangxiaolong, and Rakshit Jain The Game is Designed for Mac Users written in Python.
+All rights belong to: CHEN Yi pu(Banjibear), Azamat Nurpeissov, XIE Yangxiaolong, and Rakshit Jain

+The Game is Designed for Mac and Linix users written in Python.
 Monopoly accepts 2-6 players at a time and provides loading and storing game status.
 Without the need of installing pygame, the game is displayed and played through terminals

 Game Objective:

 Become the player with the most assets, through buying or renting properties!
 This can be seen in the Asset table!
 Asset of a player will be printed out with the updated information after the player makes his or her moves.